pocomane/brewed-in-the-apocalypse/bita-strong.md

 also make clear that due to the danger of the situation, the consequences will be very heavy, like possible multiple harms.

-__Tell imminent troubles (move)__ when the scenarist asked to all the protagonists in the scene what they do, and if they stop after a while without triggering any move, she will add to the scene something that give them new things to react to.
-She can introduce such elements playing as an NPC.
-She may decide to substitute this move with a *Describe the scene (move)*.

-__The worst happens (move)__ When a protagonist got a failure in a roll, or when in the scene there is an open question not handled by them for too much, the scenarist will make the situation evolves in a new trouble that they can not avoid reacting in any way.
-She may also invent and assign an harm to a character when appropriate.
-She may decide to substitute this mov with a *Tell imminent troubles (move)*.

-__Remove an harm (move)__ When the protagonists do in the fiction something that can cure an harm, a single harm can be deleted.
-A roll may be needed for this. bla bla
+__Remove an harm (move)__ When a character does something that can cure one or more harms, the scenarist will tell which harms can be potentially removed.
+If the player is not satisfy he can tell something else instead.
+If he are satisfied a *Face the uncertain (move)* is done:

+- On Success, delete up to 3 related harms.
+- On Twist, delete up to 2 related harms.
+- On Fail, delete one related harms, then a *Make the worst happen (move)* is done.

+Any harm assigned on fail must be a temporary one.
+A temporary harm is one that can be healed just by the time passing.
+The scenarist when assigning any harm can decide it is temporary and when it will be healed.
+The protagonist can always ask which harm is temporary.

-__Advantage/Disadvantage (move)__ when a character is doing something to make a future action that requires a roll more simple/difficult or probable/improbable to succeed, the player will explicitly said what action or kind of actions the character is trying to affecting, then a *Face the uncertain (move)* is done:
+__Advantage/Disadvantage (move)__ When a character is doing something to make a future action that requires a roll more simple/difficult or probable/improbable to succeed, the player will explicitly said what action or kind of actions he is trying to affecting, then a *Face the uncertain (move)* is done:

 - On Fail, a  *The worst happens (move)* is done.
 - On Twist, the affected rolls will take a +1 bonus